🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Once you're happy with the performance of your model, it's time to deploy it to your device!

-Click on the "Deployment" menu item and then click the "Arduino library" button.
+To do so click the the "Deployment" menu item in Edge Impulse Studio, and then click the "Arduino library" button.

 Once you've selected a model, click Build.
 Edge Impulse Studio will build a model package and deliver a zip archive for you to download.